ogamespec/dolwin-docs/RE/IBM_GEKKO/Readme.md

 ## Noticible features

 The technology of wiring is shown.
 IBM uses a very unusual way - the bends of the wires occur with smooth transitions (cascades).
-In addition, the unused portion of the top layer of metal is mostly covered with circular patterns (I call them "IBM pimples").
+In addition, the unused portion of the top layer of metal is mostly covered with circular patterns.

 ![dust_001.jpg](dust_001.jpg)